August 20

 - 1931:

-- Tony Freitas, who will win 342 minor league games, is let out of jail to pitch for Sacramento (PCL).
-He wins, and then returns to finish a 5-day sentence for speeding.
+- Tony Freitas, who will win 342 minor league games, is let out of jail to pitch for Sacramento (Pacific Coast League).
+He wins, and then returns to finish a five-day sentence for speeding.

 - 1933 - Powered by Turkey Stearnes' 41st home run, the Chicago American Giants (Negro Leagues) defeat the Nashville Elite Giants in a twin bill for their 28th consecutive victory.

 - 1934 - Judge Landis rules against Dizzy Dean.
-The Cards end his suspension, and Dean returns to the team to avoid further loss in salary.
+The Cards end his suspension, imposed for not joining the team for an exhibition game in Detroit, MI earlier this month, and Dean returns to the team to avoid further loss in salary.

 - 1938: